CodeForFoco/bike-coop-theme/README.md

 1. [Fork][fork] this repository and clone your fork.
 1. Make a patch branch.
-1. Make changes, commit and push.
+1. Make changes, commit, and push.
 1. Submit a pull request and your changes will be reviewed and merged.